EduardoSolanas/simple-data-warehouse/README.md

 * MIN

 All endpoints can be filtered by :
-* Daily: Filters by a given date
+* Daily ("MM/dd/yyyy"): Filters by a given date
-* DateFrom: Filters by date greater or equals than the given dateFrom
+* DateFrom ("MM/dd/yyyy"): Filters by date greater or equals than the given dateFrom
-* DateTo: Filters by date lower or equals than the given dateTo
+* DateTo ("MM/dd/yyyy"): Filters by date lower or equals than the given dateTo
 * DateFrom and DateTo: Filters by the given date range
 * Datasource: Filters by datasource value
 * Campaign: Filters by campaign value